 Skip to content

-8 best text messaging services for business in 2024
+9 best SMS messaging services for small businesses in 2024

 Best business texting services

-When you’re running a business, you know every message counts.
+When you’re running a business, every message counts.

 SMS messaging has changed how businesses and customers communicate, but SMS services can’t just be about sending and receiving texts.
-That’s why you’re looking for a text messaging service that goes beyond the basics.
+That’s why you need a text messaging service that goes beyond the basics.

 The best SMS services reduce manual work by automating responses, sending snippets, and helping teams nurture relationships with customers and prospects.

 Ready to step up from the basic SMS app on your mobile phone or move away from your existing texting provider?
-This guide breaks down eight of the best text messaging services for business:
+This guide breaks down nine of the best text messaging services for small businesses.

 We’ll also share how to select the right texting service for your company.